-The Richard B. Russell Awards for Excellence in Undergraduate Teaching recognize excellence in undergraduate instruction by faculty members in their early academic careers.
-The awards were first presented in 1992 by the Richard B. Russell Foundation to honor Richard B. Russell, a distinguished Georgian and university alumnus who had a love for new knowledge and appreciation of our nation's youth.
+The Russell Awards for Excellence in Undergraduate Teaching recognize excellence in undergraduate instruction by faculty members in their early academic careers.
+The awards were first presented in 1992 by the Richard B. Russell Foundation to honor Richard B. Russell, a distinguished Georgian and University alumnus who had a love for new knowledge and appreciation of our nation's youth.

-Three (3) Richard B. Russell Awards for Excellence in Undergraduate Teaching are presented each year.
-Awardees receive a $7,500 cash award from the Richard B. Russell Foundation.
-The awards will be presented during UGA Honors Week at the Faculty Recognition Banquet.
+Three (3) Russell Awards for Excellence in Undergraduate Teaching are presented each year.
+Awardees receive a $10,000 cash award from the Richard B. Russell Foundation.

 For a list of previous Russell Award recipients, please click here.

 Eligibility for the award will be limited to tenure-track faculty engaged in undergraduate instruction who have been at the University a minimum of three years at the time of the actual award and who have been in a tenure track position for a total of no more than ten years.
 That is, nominees must be in no later than their tenth tenure-track year totaled across all academic institutions served.